How Tupperware Stacks Up to New Food Storage Options

-Between our Thanksgiving and Christmas feasts, December is peak time for leftovers.
-But while you’re putting those leftovers away, stop for a moment to consider what the best container for the job is.
+Between our Thanksgiving and Christmas feasts, December is peak time for leftover food.
+But while you’re hard at work in your kitchen, putting those leftovers away, stop for a moment to consider what the best container for the job is.

 For decades, Tupperware was the reigning king of the food storage world.
 The name Tupperware itself became synonymous with any reusable plastic container with a tight-fitting lid.

 But is Tupperware still the great defender of leftovers?
 Consumers have a ton of options these days.